simbiotica/gfw-layers/README.md

 ## Presenter and events

-When updating the presenter instance, you need to call presenter.spread() to trigger events.
+When updating presenter model, you need to call presenter.spread() to trigger events.

 ## Canvas performance